 Most airlines permit passengers to check one piece of luggage.
 However, there are weight limits to the standard free baggage allowance.
 For instance, American Airlines on all of its domestic and most of its international flights restricts checked bags to 50 pounds.

-06 of 09The TSA claims to screen every passenger's baggage before it is placed on an airplane.
+A division of the United States Department of Homeland Security, the Transportation Safety Administration (TSA) claims to screen every passenger's baggage before it is placed on an airplane.
 If their security inspectors decide to physically open a piece of luggage, they may break the lock unless it is a TSA-approved one that officers can open using a universal master key.
 TSA locks have a flame or sideways diamond logo that identify them.

 Send Luggage Ahead